 MicroDancers were dancing figurines manufactured and released by TOMY in 2003.
 They are a spin-off of MicroPets.
 There were 6 dolls available when they were sold, they were called Gina, Elvie, Maria, Lela, Kassia and Jenny.
 The dolls can dance in 3 dance modes, Tap Mode, Game Mode and Showtime Mode.
 The dolls can dance and sing to their own songs, they can also dance to your own songs.
 The dolls were also modeled after popular celebrities at the time.

 When they were first released, A launch party to promote the dolls took place in New York City on May 7, 2004 and they were promoted by pop singer Paula Abdul.
 The dolls were also advertised in the UK on kids network Nickelodeon.

-Sadly, the dolls didn’t become popular with the public, with some criticizing the toys for being fragile and very annoying.
-TOMY discontinued MicroDancers in 2005, due to disappointing sales.
+Despite heavy promotion, the dolls didn’t become popular with the public and eventually TOMY discontinued MicroDancers in 2005, due to disappointing sales.

 In 2013, TOMY brought back Microdancers for their 10th anniversary in the UK. but it’s unknown if TOMY still sells them or not and they seem to be discontinued once again.

 The dolls are somewhat easy to find online and aren’t worth a lot.

 Gotta Dance Girls! were a series of fashion dolls manufactured and released by Tiger Electronics in 2002.
 They were IR controlled toys that were made to dance.
 Each doll came with a IR controller.
 The dolls require 3 AAA batteries.
 There were 4 different dolls available when they were still sold, there was a Blonde, a Brunette, a Redhead and an African American.